Reachability Analysis of Large Linear Systems with Uncertain Inputs in the Krylov Subspace: Numerical Experiments

 We consider two excitations of the bridge: (1) The bridge is excited by lateral forces simulating the winds acting on the bridge and the street deck and (2) vertical excitation is generated by the street deck caused by moving traffic on the bridge.
 It should be noted that we consider all kinds of frequencies of these excitations so that no possible solution is missed.
-Due to the lengths of the input vector $u$ ($5040$ entries), we provide $u$ within the uploaded example in CORA.
+Due to the large representation size of the input set $\mathcal{X}_0$ and the input vector $u$ ($5040$ dimensions), we provide those values within the uploaded example in CORA.